BeamMP/Docs/docs/en/game/getting-started.md

 #### **Using beamNG.drive with Proton**

-Should you want to use the native linux BeamMP-Launcher together with BeamNG.drive running trough Proton, you can do so:
+Should you want to use the native linux BeamMP-Launcher together with BeamNG.drive running through Proton, you can do so:

 Run the BeamMP-Launcher using the argument ` -no-launch` (This will prevent the Launcher from starting native linux BeamNG.drive).
 Further information about launcher arguments can be found in the [Development Environment Setup](../guides/beammp-dev/beammp-dev.md)